-- Utilities assistance is limited to \$1000 for a single occurrence in a twelve-month period, per utility.
+- o Client shall disclose they are renting from a relative or friend - o Client shall have a written lease - o Client shall provide proof client is living at the address on the lease - Client shall provide proof of payment of the amount stated in the lease for the prior four months - Utilities assistance is limited to \$1000 for a single occurrence in a twelve-month period, per utility.
+The assistance shall be for one month of utility assistance and any additional past due amount (excluding deposits, fees, etc.) needed to bring the account current up to the maximum allowed amount.
+Amount owed must be at least \$30.00 for a utility assistance request to be submitted.
 The utility must be in the client's name, and the amount to be paid must bring the client's account current.
 Utilities assistance is limited to natural gas, electricity, and water. - Medical assistance is limited to \$1,000 in a twelve-month period for medically necessary prescriptions or procedures.
+Amount must be at least \$30.00 for a medical assistance request to be submitted.